Houston’s Cat Chasing/Aggression Dog Training

 After culminating decades of research based on treating thousands of dogs exhibiting aggression towards cats, our team has produced a science-based method to treat all forms of dog aggression.
 Dogs can be reactive towards cats and other small animals due to a combination of an innate prey drive, genetics, or behavioral history.
 We have created a proprietary treatment that uses the foundations of classical and operant conditioning to treat dog aggression directed toward cats.
 Unlike any other dog training company, we create personalized treatment plans under the guidance of our CAAB for effective behavior modification for every dog.
 According to research by Reisner, behavior modification was found to be incredibly effective in treating canine aggression.
 Our resident CAAB, Dr. Echterling-Savage, stated, “Our treatments can be lifesaving when it comes to a dog’s aggression toward a cat they live with.
 Unfortunately, aggression towards a cat in the home is not a behavior that can be fully managed with closed doors or separate living spaces.
 We help restore balance and harmony in your home and keep everyone safe in the process.”

-The All-Inclusive Program encompasses 20 training sessions across 5 intensive weeks with 2 follow-up sessions spanning a total of 22 training sessions over 8 weeks!
+Our 22-Hour Training Program encompasses 20 training sessions across 5 intensive weeks with 2 follow-up sessions spanning a total of 22 training sessions over 8 weeks!
+As well as 30 minutes of virtual consultations with Dr. Echterling-Savage.
 After you submit your training contract and Indirect Assessment of Canine Behavior, our pre-training team, led by Dr. Echterling-Savage, uses the information provided to craft your personalized dog training program.
 Then, your trainer will put your training plan into action!
 Your trainer will work with your dog one-on-one for three (1) hour sessions during the week.
 The fourth session each week is dedicated to your training!
 This structure is designed to produce seamless learning and long-term behavior change.
 After the 5-week-long training, there are 2 follow-up sessions to support your progress.
 Please note that our indirect behavior assessments will confirm your dog’s behavior and goals.
-If your dog’s training program requires additional oversight from our Animal Behavior Experts, a small additional fee may be required.

 Our Cat Chasing and Aggression Behavior Modification Package offers one-on-one virtual sessions with Dr. Echterling-Savage, our resident Certified Applied Animal Behaviorist (CAAB).
 As one of the few Board Certified Behavior Analysts in Applied Animal Behavior and among only 50 CAABs in the country, Dr. Echterling-Savage has decades of experience and has published papers on canine behavior.
 Her expertise makes these consultations an invaluable opportunity for anyone looking to address their dog’s cat chasing and aggression behavior and see transformative results.

 Dr. Echterling-Savage will work closely with you to design a training plan designed for your dog’s unique needs.
 After your first meeting, she’ll continue to guide you, providing ongoing support and troubleshooting behavior scenarios that help you manage your dog’s behavior and ensure ongoing progress.
-The Cat Chasing and Aggression Behavior Modification Package is priced at $615 and includes several sessions and ongoing support.
+This program runs for four weeks for mild cases and six weeks for moderate or severe cases.